explore my integrated approach & the tools i use

 If you are not sure which option would be best for you, I am always open to having a chat about it, and perhaps finding an alternative solution, so please feel free to get in touch.

-OPTION 1
+OPTION 1:

-USING TRAUMA CENTER, TRAUMA SENSITIVE YOGA (TCTSY)
+TRAUMA CENTER, TRAUMA SENSITIVE YOGA (TCTSY) LIVE IN-PERSON OR ONLINE THERAPEUTIC SESSIONS

 We start with a conversation.